uwandroid/classchat/README.md

 }
 ```

-Also, add the following lines to your packingOptions:
+Also, add the following lines inside of the android {} configuration:

 ```
 packagingOptions {